jfdm/notes/types.md

     g : G ::= Empty | (Extend g (v:t))

-Contexts are either empty of van be extended to include a name-type pair.
+Contexts are either empty or they are extended to include a name-type pair.
 With these constructs we can describe type-checking more precisely as:

     g |- e : t